Rules of Procedure

 Section 5.4.

-If the Review Panel, the Hearing Officer, or the NEC dismisses a Complaint, a Respondent may request that the NEC provide individual notice to all persons that the Respondent, within reason, designates.
+If the Review Panel, the Hearing Panel, or the NEC dismisses a Complaint, a Respondent may request that the NEC provide individual notice to all persons that the Respondent, within reason, designates.

 Section 5.5.

-If an appeal is permitted under these Rules, the NEC’s decision is not final until the time to file an appeal is past or the decision is upheld on appeal.
+If an appeal is permitted under these Rules, the NEC’s decision is not final until the time to file an appeal has passed or the decision is upheld on appeal.

 Section 5.6.

-At no point shall the Complainant, Respondent, or any of either party’s respective lawyer or advisor (except as otherwise expressly provided in these Rules of Procedure) have any contact with any member of the NEC concerning the case.
+At no point shall the Complainant, Respondent, or the parties’ legal counsel (except as otherwise expressly provided in these Rules of Procedure) have any contact with any member of the NEC concerning the case.

 Section 5.7.

-When the NEC determines a violation of the Code has occurred, it shall impose any of the following penalties:
+When the NEC determines a violation of the Code has occurred, it shall impose any of the following sanctions:

 - Censure;

-- Suspension of a member’s membership with the Institute for a period; or
+- Suspension of a member’s membership with the AIA for a period of time; or

 - Termination of membership.

-In addition to the imposition of the penalties above, the NEC may direct that:
+In addition to the imposition of the sanctions above, may include:

 - The violation be reported to the Jury of Fellows if the violator is nominated for Fellowship;